OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ### Setting Up Your Testing Environment

 When setting up the testing environment, this can become a challenging task.
-For example when testing on-site at client premises there might be restrictions when using an enterprise Access Point due to limitations in the connections that can be made between clients (e.g. ports are blocked), making it more difficult to start a dynamic analysis of the App.
+For example when testing on-site at client premises there might be restrictions when using an enterprise Access Point due to limitations in the connections that can be made (e.g. ports are blocked), making it more difficult to start a dynamic analysis of the app.
 Rooted phones might also not be allowed within the enterprise network due to companies policies.
-Also Root detection and other countermeasures implemented within an App can lead to significant extra work just to be able to finally test the App.
-Either way, the testing team responsible for the Android assesment need to work together with the App developer(s) and operation team in order to find a proper solution for a working testing environment.
+Also root detection and other countermeasures implemented within an app can lead to significant extra work just to be able to finally test the app.
+Either way, the testing team responsible for the Android assessment need to work together with the app developer(s) and operation team in order to find a proper solution for a working testing environment.

-This section will give an overview of different methods on how an Android App can be tested and will illustrate also its limitations.
+This section will give an overview of different methods on how an Android app can be tested and will illustrate also its limitations.
 Due to the reasons stated above you should be aware of all possible testing methods to select the right one for your testing environment, but also to articulate restrictions so that everybody in the project is on the same page.

 #### Preparation

-The goal of a test is to verify if the App and the endpoint(s) it's communicating with, are implemented in a secure way.
-Several security controls like SSL Pinning or Root detection might be implemented, that will slow down the testing dramatically and might already take days to bypass, depending on the implementation.
+The goal of a test is to verify if the app and the endpoint(s) it's communicating with, are implemented in a secure way.
+Several security controls like SSL Pinning or root detection might be implemented, that will slow down the testing dramatically and might already take days to bypass, depending on the implementation.

 During the preparation phase it should be discussed with the company developing the mobile app, to provide two versions of the app.
-One app should be built as release to check if the implemented controls like SSL Pinning are working properly or can be easily bypassed and the same App should also be provided as debug build that deactivates certain security controls.
+One app should be built as release to check if the implemented controls like SSL Pinning are working properly or can be easily bypassed and the same app should also be provided as debug build that deactivates certain security controls.
 Through this approach all scenarios and test cases can be tested in the most efficient way.

 This approach need of course to align with the scope of the engagement and if it's a black box or white box test (Link to section in MSTG describing Black and White Box).
-For a white box test requesting for a production and debug build will help to be able to go through all test cases and give a clear statement of the security maturity of the App.
-For a black box test it might be already the intention of the client to see what can be done in a certain amount of time with the production App and how effective the implemented security controls are.
+For a white box test requesting for a production and debug build will help to be able to go through all test cases and give a clear statement of the security maturity of the app.
+For a black box test it might be already the intention of the client to see what can be done in a certain amount of time with the production app and how effective the implemented security controls are.

-Either way, the following items should be discussed with the company developing the mobile App and it should be decided if the implemented security controls can be adjusted to get the best out of the testing exercise.
+Either way, the following items should be discussed with the company developing the mobile app and it should be decided if the implemented security controls can be adjusted to get the best out of the testing exercise.

 ##### SSL Pinning

 SSL Pinning is already a strong mechanism to make dynamic analysis harder.
-Certificates provided by an interception proxy to enable a Man-in-the-middle position are declined and the App will not make any requests.
+Certificates provided by an interception proxy to enable a Man-in-the-middle position are declined and the app will not make any requests.
 To be able to efficiently test during a white box test, a debug build with deactivated SSL Pinning should be provided.

 For a black box test, there are several ways to bypass SSL Pinning, for example SSLUnpinning<sup>[11]</sup> or Android-SSL-TrustKiller<sup>[12]</sup>.
-Therefore bypassing can be done within seconds, but only if the App uses the API functions that are covered for these tools.
-If the App is using a different framework or library to implement SSL Pinning that is not implemented yet in those tools, the patching and deactivation of SSL Pinning need to be done manually and can become time consuming.
+Therefore bypassing can be done within seconds, but only if the app uses the API functions that are covered for these tools.
+If the app is using a different framework or library to implement SSL Pinning that is not implemented yet in those tools, the patching and deactivation of SSL Pinning need to be done manually and can become time consuming.

 To manually deactivate SSL Pinning there are two ways:
 * Dynamical Patching while running the App, by using Frida<sup>[9] [13]</sup> or ADBI<sup>[10]</sup>